Heavy-singh/ShapeAI_Harsh_Vardhan_2/README.md

 <li>Express.js
 <br>during these 7 days, and everything was explained from the very basics so that
 anyone with zero experience on programming can learn.
-I enjoyed these 7 days, you can as well.
-To register for next free 7 days bootcamp, visit: www.shapeai.tech or follow SHAPEAI on:
+I enjoyed this, you can as well.
+To register for next bootcamp, visit: www.shapeai.tech or follow SHAPEAI on:
 <li><a href=